 With so many people doing the majority of their shopping online, there’s never been a better time to start an online business.

-eCommerce revenue worldwide is expected to hit a total of $4.15 trillion by the end of 2022, and online sales of clothing and apparel in the U.S alone have already reached $180.5 billion.
+eCommerce revenue worldwide is expected to hit a total of $4.15 trillion by the start of 2023, and online sales of clothing and apparel in the U.S. alone have already reached $180.5 billion.
 More eCommerce stats here.

 So, why not get in on the action and start an apparel business online?

 With careful consideration and planning, launching your clothing brand online can be a majorly rewarding experience.

 Let’s take a look at how you can start selling clothes online in 2023.

 Whether it’s your dream to design your own clothing line or to curate the perfect product collection.